Southfield Town Center

-The Southfield Town Center is a cluster of five interconnected skyscrapers forming a contemporary 2200000 sqft office complex in the Detroit suburb of Southfield, Michigan.
+The Southfield Town Center is a cluster of five interconnected high-rise buildings forming a contemporary 2200000 sqft office complex in the Detroit suburb of Southfield, Michigan.
 It includes the Westin Southfield Detroit Hotel, restaurants, a fitness center, and a major conference center for up to 1,000 attendees.
 This office-hotel complex is situated along Town Center Drive off M-10 (Lodge Freeway), across from Lawrence Technological University in Metro Detroit, with many of its tallest buildings named after their addresses along the road.
 Separately, there is a 33-story luxury residential high-rise at 5000 Town Center.
 The American Center, another 26-story office tower near the confluence of Interstate 696 (I-696) and M-10, is not part of the complex.

 The Town Center is across from the Civic Centre, and it is located between West 10 Mile Road and I-696, M-10, and Evergreen Road, as well as being close to the Mixing Bowl.

 An enclosed two-story garden atrium connects the hotel with the towers of the Southfield Town Center.
 The atrium area also contains 94000 sqft of retail space.